SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 **Sequence (integration)**

-Made up of pulses with a specific spacing, at a specific frequency, and with a specified receive time following the transmission (to gather information from the number of ranges specified).
+Made up of pulses with a specified spacing, at a specified frequency, and with a specified receive time following the transmission (to gather information from the number of ranges specified).
+Researchers might be familiar with a common SuperDARN 7 or 8 pulse sequence design.
+The sequence definition here is the time to transmit one sequence and the time for receiving echoes from that sequence.

 **Averaging period (integration time)**

 A time where the sequences are repeated to gather enough information to average and reduce the effect of spurious emissions on the data.
 These are defined by either number of sequences, or a length of time during which as many sequences as possible are transmitted.
+For example, researchers may be familiar with the standard 3 second averaging period in which ~30 pulse sequences are sent out and received in a single beam direction.

 **Scan**

-A time where the averaging periods are repeated, often with the pulses mixed to look in different beam directions with each averaging period.
+A time where the averaging periods are repeated, traditionally to look in different beam directions with each averaging period.
 A scan is defined by the number of beams or integration times.

 Interfacing types
 -----------------

-Knowing the basic building blocks of a SuperDARN-style experiment, the following types of interfacing are possible:
+Knowing the basic building blocks of a SuperDARN-style experiment, the following types of interfacing are possible, arranged from highest level to lowest level:

 **1. SCAN**